shibaobun/memEx/readme.md

-# Memex
+# memEx

-memex is an easy way to digitize the structured processes of your life.
+memEx is an easy way to digitize the structured processes of your life.

 - Notes: Document notes about individual items or concepts
 - Contexts: Provide context around a single topic and hotlink to individual